In iLab, choose ‘General request for LC-MS/MS analysis’ for the following services:

 This service can be coupled with TMT-based quantitation and high pH reversed phase peptide fractionation to maximize the number of peptide/protein identifications.
 Please contact the staff for details.

-Typical global phosphoproteomics workflow involves TMT-based quantitation, offline HPLC fractionation and High Select FeNTA enrichment.
+Our most common PTM profiling service is global quantitative phosphoproteomics.
+A typical global phosphoproteomics workflow involves TMT-based quantitation, offline HPLC fractionation, and High Select FeNTA enrichment.
 Phosphopeptides are analyzed using the Lumos platform and data are processed in Proteome Discoverer.
 Depending on sample complexity, hundreds to thousands of phosphopeptides can be detected in a single analysis.

 Affinity purification-mass spectrometry (AP-MS) analysis

 Identification of protein binding partners of an endogenous protein or tagged bait (protein, peptide, DNA, RNA, drug, etc) after affinity purification.
 There are critical sample preparation steps that must be considered before submitting these types of samples, so please contact the staff to discuss the project prior to sample preparation.
 Each sample MUST be submitted with a proper control.

 Depending on the pull-down protocol, affinity purified proteins are digested using an in-gel, in-solution or on-bead digestion protocol, then analyzed by LC-MS/MS. The gradient length may be extended depending on sample complexity.
 Afterward, data is searched against a publicly available protein database using either Mascot or Sequest search engines.
 Typically, data is processed in Proteome Discoverer and visualized in Scaffold (version 4).

 Multiplex inhibitor bead coupled to mass spectrometry (MIB-MS) kinome profiling